SAP-samples/s4hana-mc-xml-file-splitter/README.md

 1. The LICENSE file:
 In most cases, the license for SAP sample projects is `Apache 2.0`.
 2. The README.md file (this file):
+Explanatory doc of this project
-3. the bin folder:
+3. The bin folder:
-The folder containing the pre-built executable for your convenient testing
+The folder containing the pre-built executable for testing conveniently
 4. The src folder:
-The foler of Python source code which you can download and rebuild
+The folder of Python source code which you can download and rebuild

 ## Requirements
 We expect that the target audience of this extended program to be a group of skilled users in the usage of SAP S/4HANA Migration Cockpit with good understanding of the template file and its way of data provisioning.